Camp Conway

 Session 2: 7/5/2026 - 7/17/2026

-Located at Harvey Mudd College, Camp Conway places students in a iconic setting for mathematical learning.
+Located at Harvey Mudd College, Camp Conway places students in an iconic setting for mathematical learning.
 And as part of the larger Claremont Colleges campus community, students will have access to private dormitory housing and community spaces at adjacent Scripps College, voted #1 best campus living in the U.S. by Princeton Review.
 The location and southern California weather offer plenty of outdoor learning and recreation opportunities for active campers in a secure and serene setting.

 Dates don’t quite work?
 Prefer the east coast?
 Check out Camp Sierpiński!